O U R F O U N D E R

-After completing his Novitiate in Montreal he pursued his studies in University College, Dublin, Ireland where he obtained his B.Sc. (honours) in Chemistry, Biochemistry and Botany, a diploma in Education, a diploma in Philosophy and a diploma in the history of European Painting.
+After completing his Novitiate in Montreal he pursued his studies at University College, Dublin, Ireland where he obtained his B.Sc. (honours) in Chemistry, Biochemistry and Botany, a Diploma in Education, a Diploma in Philosophy and a Diploma in the history of European Painting.
 He then spent a year at the Fribourg University in Switzerland where he became fluent in French and qualified and obtained his License in Theology.
-After his ordination in 1958 he was assigned to his Alma Mater, St. Mary’s College where he taught the Science subjects, served as Dean of the senior forms and was Games Master for many years.
-For the next 11 years he spent his energies teaching, organising games, working with the Christian Family Movement, founding St. Anthony’s College – the first comprehensive Private School in Trinidad, establishing CARITAS, interacting with young couples and doing a great deal of marriage counselling.
+After his ordination in 1958, he was assigned to his Alma Mater, St. Mary’s College where he taught the Science subjects, served as Dean of the senior forms and was Games Master for many years.
+For the next 11 years, he spent his energies teaching, organizing games, working with the Christian Family Movement, founding St. Anthony’s College – the first comprehensive Private School in Trinidad, establishing CARITAS, interacting with young couples and doing a great deal of marriage counselling.

 In a moment of what he often called “Divine Madness” he got permission to leave his lucrative teaching job and went into the poverty areas to offer his services.
 For four months he was assisted by Wes Hall, the celebrated West Indian Cricketer, and later for eight years by twelve Soldiers and Sailors from the Trinidad Defence Force who were assigned to work with him as Community Workers.

 As expected their entry into these poverty-stricken communities was not an easy one and there was a great deal of suspicion, especially from the leaders of the Black Power Movement as to who sent them there – the Government, the Church, the CIA?